CodeWizardsHQ grew out of a father’s love and the desire to make a world of opportunities available to his daughter.

 With his passion and perseverance, Jey expanded the team adding more instructors, developers, and administrative staff that have helped students in multiple countries learn real-world coding skills on our proprietary coding platform.

 Today, CodeWizardsHQ is at the forefront of emerging technologies with classes that teach AI, machine learning, natural language processing, and virtual reality.
-We’re proud that in the last four years we have thousands of satisfied students and a 15x better student success rate than self-paced tutorials and video courses.
+We’re proud that in the last four years we have thousands of satisfied students and a 93% student success rate compared to self-paced tutorials and video courses.
 We will continue to offer the high-quality classes and the relevant programs we were founded on.